-"Good quality health and social care for all people is a goal of the Patients Association.
-Currently, much of our work is focused on older people, as well as those suffering from mental ill health.
+"Good quality health and social care for all people is a goal of the Patients Association. our focus is on older people, as well as those suffering from mental ill health.
 These people are particularly vulnerable when the NHS and social care services are so short of resources.
 Often, they and their carers have no-one to speak up for them.
-The Patients Association continues to strive to bring about improved services to meet their needs.”
+The Patients Association will continue to strive to bring about improved services to meet their needs.”

 As a consequence David is particularly interested in patient safety - getting the right resources in place to make hospital care as safe as it can be – and consent sought for the implantation of medical devices.